luckylinux/fix-stale-handle/README.md

 The installer installs a Crontab File in /etc/cron.d/fix-stale-handle which executes every 5 minutes and scans for NFS shares.

 # Systemd
-Note: not implemented yet.
-Crontab is typically sufficient, but Systemd might have additional Journalctl Logging Options for easier Debugging.
+Systemd has additional Logging Options for easier Debugging compared to Crontab (`journalctl`) and that's done on a per-Service basis.

+The installer installs a Systemd Service in `/etc/systemd/system/fix-stale-handle.service`.

-The installer installs a Systemd File in /etc/systemd/system/fix-stale-handle.
+The installer installs a Systemd Timer in `/etc/systemd/system/fix-stale-handle.timer`.